kovidgoyal/calibre/manual/catalogs.rst

 Additional help resources
 ---------------------------

-For more information on |app|'s Catalog feature, see the MobileRead forum sticky `Creating Catalogs - Start here <http://www.mobileread.com/forums/showthread.php?t=118556>`_, where you can find information on how to customize the catalog templates, and how to submit a bug report.
+For more information on calibre's Catalog feature, see the MobileRead forum sticky `Creating Catalogs - Start here <http://www.mobileread.com/forums/showthread.php?t=118556>`_, where you can find information on how to customize the catalog templates, and how to submit a bug report.

 To ask questions or discuss calibre's Catalog feature with other users, visit the MobileRead forum `Calibre Catalogs <http://www.mobileread.com/forums/forumdisplay.php?f=236>`_.